Skip to main content

 Program Description

-The AACAP Life Members Mentorship Grants for Medical Students (MGMS) provides the opportunity for medical students to attend the 71st AACAP Annual Meeting, October 14 - 19, 2024 in Seattle, WA , and receive an introduction into the field of child and adolescent psychiatry through AACAP’s Annual Meeting mentorship events.
+The AACAP Mentorship Grants for Medical Students (MGMS) provides the opportunity for medical students to attend the 2025 AACAP Annual Meeting, October 20-25, 2025 in Chicago, IL , and receive an introduction into the field of child and adolescent psychiatry through AACAP’s Annual Meeting mentorship events.
 The MGMS recipients program requirements include participating in programs sponsored by the Life Members, a group of the oldest and most distinguished members of AACAP, all having been members for at least 30 years.
 Many of those in this group served as AACAP leadership and also pioneered many of the significant discoveries and developments in the field of child and adolescent psychiatry.
 In collaboration with the Committee on Medical Students and Residents, this program provides participants with networking opportunities, exposure to varying specialties, and interaction with Life Members.
-Participation in this program provides a reimbursable post-meeting award payment of up to $1,000.
+Participation in this program provides a reimbursable post-meeting award payment of up to $1,200.

 Program Benefits*

-• Participation in SEVEN AACAP Annual Meeting sessions, including a Life Member co-sponsored session, the two-day Mentorship Program, and the Karl Menninger, MD, Plenary
+• Participation in SEVEN AACAP Annual Meeting sessions, including a Life Member co-sponsored session, the two-day Mentorship Program, and the Opening Plenary

 Eligibility

-• Applicants must be enrolled in a medical school in the United States at the time of the AACAP Annual Meeting in October 2024.
+• Applicants must be enrolled in a medical school in the United States beginning July 2025 and at the time of the AACAP Annual Meeting in October 2025.

 • Participants must be in good standing at their medical school.